-Bang Tao vs Kamala: Which Phuket Area is Better for Investment in 2026?
+Bang Tao vs Kamala: Which Phuket Area is Better for

 Bang Tao yields 7-9% with high liquidity; Kamala offers 8-10% with boutique appeal.
 Full investor comparison of prices, occupancy, and buyer profiles.

-Location and Character
+How Do Location and Character Differ?

 Kamala sits just south, separated by a headland.
 The bay is sheltered, the beach is calmer, and the village retains a genuinely local atmosphere.
-It’s home to Phuket FantaSea and a handful of five-star resorts, but development is more selective.
+It is home to Phuket FantaSea and a handful of five-star resorts, but development is more selective.
 Buyers here typically want privacy and lifestyle quality over convenience infrastructure.

 Price Comparison 2026